mannyb325/copilot/README.md

 #### Secure
 > Copilot can help identify and mitigate security vulnerabilities
 1. Navigate to sql.py
-1. Ask copilot chat to identify any security vulnerabilities it sees
+1. Ask Copilot Chat to identify any security vulnerabilities it sees

 #### @, # and / <!-- 5 min -->
 ##### \#
 We can use `#` to reference files or selections.
 Essentially, determine what context to use to answer the question we are asking.
-Note; #web for web search.
+Note: #web for web search.

 1. Try this in chat:
-    - #what is the latest version of Node.js?
+    - what is the latest version of Node.js?
 1. then try this
     - #web what is the latest version of Node.js?